-You may think that I have gone crazy.
-What do clothes have to do with photography?
+You may think I have gone crazy.
+What do clothes have to do with your pictures in Greece?
 Let me explain.

 Which month are you planning to visit Greece?
 Will it be warm or cold?
 Sunny or cloudy?
 Those are questions you need to answer.
 Check the weather before you hop on the airplane or step in your car.
 Choosing suitable clothes will be a life changer especially when you carry a bag with a camera, a tripod, and a few more accessories.

 Do you want your travel partner or even yourself to be part of your photos?
 Pose in front of the whitewashed houses of Santorini or next to the Parthenon.
 Wearing clothes and accessories that are complemented by the background can elevate your pictures in Greece.

 Tip: During the winter months Greece can be cold with snow, rain, and wind.
 Be prepared.

 Last but not least in your preparation efforts is the gear.
 What camera and accessories you will pack depends on the location, activities, time, and the photography style you are planning.

 Action cams and smartphones are by far the winner if you don’t want to carry a lot of gear around.